derickr/derickrethans-articles/200512231947-singapore-bangkok-and-bintan.rst

 nicely.
 In the afternoon of the second day we went back to Singapore where I concluded my holiday.

-For all the other pictures that I made during the trip see my `gallery`_ .

 .. _`some family`: http://bijfemme.nl
 .. _`airport`: http://en.wikipedia.org/wiki/Singapore_Changi_Airport
 .. _`modern and western`: http://en.wikipedia.org/wiki/Singapore